jcace/cp-zkp-auth/readme.md

 ## Improvements
 - Split up client/server into completely different packages for separate deployment (together now for ease of use / simplicity)
+- Backend user session tracking - can only register once.
+Maybe allow a method for user to overwrite their y1/y2 params